 Have You Ever Been to an Arts Festival *On* a Lake?

-The Ice Follies returns to a frozen Lake Nipissing in 2025—here's 10 reasons why you need to go.
+The Ice Follies returns to a frozen Lake Nipissing in 2025—here are 9 reasons (and 9 installations) why you need to check it out.

-We’ve got 10 reasons why you should definitely be making plans to take a closer look at North Bay’s Ice Follies.
-Located on the shores of frozen Lake Nipissing (yes, really!), the festival offers 13 massive art installations for visitors to check out—and is just a 3.5-hour drive from the GTA.
+We’ve got nine reasons why you should definitely be making plans to take a closer look at North Bay’s Ice Follies.
+Located on the shores of frozen Lake Nipissing (yes, really!), this year festival offers nine massive art installations for visitors to check out—and is just a 3.5-hour drive from the GTA.

 Ice Follies in North Bay, Ontario is a biennial contemporary and community art festival that runs for two weeks every second February.
-This year the Ice Follies runs February 7th - 21st, 2025 and it’s welcoming a variety of arts presenters from Toronto, North Bay and New Liskeard, and there are 13 innovative art projects in total, making this the biggest festival so far.
+This year the Ice Follies runs February 7th - 21st, 2025 and it’s welcoming a variety of arts presenters from Toronto, North Bay and New Liskeard.

 Ice Follies is free, and it’s open 24/7!
-Just head to Shabogesic Beach (formerly known as Marathon Beach) to see the art set up right on the ice.
+Just head to Shabogesic Beach (formerly known as Marathon Beach) and Olmstead Beach on Trout Lake to see the art set up right on the ice.
 Return as often as you like to see the exhibits in various weather conditions or at different times of day.
 Discover your favourite conditions for viewing the installations…is it sparkling bright daylight, swirling snow, or moody twilight?

 Evening views of Aanmitaagzi, Mkomiwii: (Turns to Ice) Installations and Performance, 2020 // photo credit: Liz Lott